 Pineapple Quilt: 45-1/2" x 63-1/2"

-Foundation (Paper) PiecingIf foundation piecing is a new technique for you, read Paper Piecing Basics before you begin.
-You'll find the two terms (paper and foundation) used interchangeable, but do keep in mind that not all foundation pieced quilts are created on paper -- the basics article explains.
+You'll find the two terms (paper and foundation) used interchangeably, but do keep in mind that not all foundation pieced quilts are created on paper--the basics article explains.

-I typically use temporary foundations (which are removed after blocks are assembled), but pineapple quilt blocks are perfect for permanent versions (which are never removed).
+Typically, temporary foundations (which are removed after blocks are assembled) are used, but these pineapple quilt blocks are perfect for permanent versions (which are never removed).
 They add depth to blocks and non-woven permanent templates help eliminate stretch.

 Plan to machine quilt, since pineapple quilts (even without an extra foundation layer) have plenty of bulk from closely spaced seam allowances.